mbadal1996/confusion_matrix/README.md

 # confusion_matrix
-The code confusion_matrix provides a flexible foundation for creating attractive confusion matrices for machine learning results.
+The python code confusion_matrix provides a flexible foundation for creating attractive confusion matrices for machine learning results.

 =======================================================================

 confusion_matrix v1.0

 Comments:
-The purpose of this code is to provide a convenient foundation for generating a confusion matrix for train and validation data (or any other data desired).
+The purpose of this python code is to provide a convenient foundation for generating a confusion matrix for train and validation data (or any other data desired).
 The code provided can be used for binary or multi-class problems.
 The user can input number of classes in 'num_class' below.